-''' [variable grids] Number of variable grids to read 2 $outpath//glca.grd GlacierizedCells 0 -9999 glacierized fraction 7 # $Writegrid 1 # $readgrids $outpath//$glid GlacierCodes 0 -9999 unique codes for each glacier 7 # Writegrid 1 # $readgrids [ice firn] ... #here the entries of the static glacier model must follow - now some new parameters for the new dynamic glacier model (methods 11 and 12) $outpath//qsgl.stat $once per interval melt from snow from glacier only $readgrids # 1=read grids and stacks from disk, 0=generate new grids and stacks #(using the parameters in the following line for WE Firn stack) 7 2700 1.8 # number of layers for the firn stack, followed by two initialization parameters: average Equilibrium line elevation in m (e.g. 2500) and change rate of WE per m in mm (e.g. 2) -> every 100m the WE of firn in each layer will grow by 200mm 09 30 # month and day (hour is set automatically to 24) for which the Volume- Area-Relation will be applied newly (and temporary (i.e. internal) Balances are reset to 0) 28.5 1.36 10 4 # VAscaling and VAexponent for Volume-Area-Relation of glaciers and number of iterations (elevation belts) and extraWeightFactorBand0 (elevation band 0 will be processed in each iteration this given number of times more than once.
-Default = 0) $outpath//$firn WE stack # water equivalent for firn (given as stack, number of layers taken from the parameter given before); layer 0 will contain the total WE for all firn layers $Writestack # write code for the Firn stack $outpath//glfirn.stat $once per interval # water equivalent for firn as statistics file (sum over all firn layers) $outpath//glmb.grd # output grid with mass balance of the glacier $Writegrid # writecode for the glacier mass balance $outpath//glmbo.grd # output grid with mass balance of the glacier (old year) $Writegrid # write code for the glacier mass balance (old) $outpath//glmb.stat $sum per 24Invs # mass balance for the glaciers as statistics file (mass balance for each time step with respect to the entire subbasin the glaciers are located in) $outpath//glmb2.stat $sum per 24Invs # mass balance for the glaciers as statistics file (mass balance for each time step with respect to the glaciers only!) '''
+'''

+[variable grids]

+2

+Number of variable grids to read

+$outpath//glca.grd GlacierizedCells 0 -9999

+glacierized fraction

+7 # $Writegrid

+1 # $readgrids

+$outpath//$glid

+GlacierCodes 0 -9999

+unique codes for each glacier

+7 # Writegrid

+1 # $readgrids

+[ice firn]

+... #here the entries of the static glacier model must follow

+-

+now some new parameters for the new dynamic glacier model (methods 11 and 12)

+$outpath//qsgl.stat $once per interval

+melt from snow from glacier only

+$readgrids # 1=read grids and stacks from disk, 0=generate new grids and stacks

+#(using the parameters in the following line for WE Firn stack)

+7 2700 1.8 # number of layers for the firn stack, followed by two

+initialization parameters: average Equilibrium line elevation in m

+(e.g. 2500) and change rate of WE per m in mm (e.g. 2) \rightarrow every 100m

+the WE of firn in each layer will grow by 200mm

+09 30 # month and day (hour is set automatically to 24) for which the Volume-

+Area-Relation will be applied newly (and temporary (i.e. internal) Balances

+are reset to 0)

+28.5 1.36 10 4 # VAscaling and VAexponent for Volume-Area-Relation of glaciers

+and number of iterations (elevation belts) and

+extraWeightFactorBand0 (elevation band 0 will be processed in each

+iteration this given number of times more than once.
+Default = 0)

+$outpath//$firn WE stack # water equivalent for firn (given as stack, number of

+layers taken from the parameter given before); layer 0 will contain the total

+WE for all firn layers

+$Writestack # write code for the Firn stack

+$outpath//glfirn.stat $once per interval # water equivalent for firn as

+statistics file (sum over all firn layers)

+$outpath//glmb.grd # output grid with mass balance of the glacier

+$Writegrid # writecode for the glacier mass balance

+$outpath//glmbo.grd # output grid with mass balance of the glacier (old year)

+$Writegrid # write code for the glacier mass balance (old)

+$outpath//glmb.stat $once per interval # mass balance for the glaciers as

+statistics file (mass balance for each time step with respect to the

+entire subbasin the glaciers are located in)

+$outpath//glmb2.stat $once per interval

+mass balance for the glaciers as

+statistics file (mass balance for each time step with respect to the glaciers

+only!)

+1.0 # additional parameter when using a debris grid: this value is used

+'''